spacepy/spacepy/Doc/source/install.rst

 Installing SpacePy
 ******************

-The simplest way from zero to a working SpacePy setup is:
+The simplest way from zero (no Python) to a working SpacePy setup is:

   1. Install the `Anaconda <https://docs.anaconda.com/anaconda/>`_ Python
      environment.
 Python 3 is strongly recommended (64-bit is recommended).
   2. ``pip install --upgrade spacepy``

+If you already have a working Python setup, install SpacePy by:

+  1. ``pip install --upgrade numpy``
+  2. ``pip install --upgrade spacepy``

 This will install a binary build of SpacePy if available (currently only on Windows), otherwise it will attempt to compile.
 It will also install most dependencies.

+``numpy`` must be installed first as it's required for the SpacePy build.
+See :doc:`install_windows` for important notes regarding numpy on Windows.

 If you are familiar with installing Python packages, have particular preferences for managing an installation, or if the above doesn't